camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

   * `double`, `integer`, `long`, `short` (number types)
 * You can only export the value property of a variable.

-## Copy the ID-s of selected Process Instances
+## Copy the IDs of selected Process Instances

 Sometimes incidents make it necessary for the Operations Engineer to intervene manually.
-To make it easier to work with a subset of Process Instances it is possible to copy the ID-s of the selected Process Instances using the `Copy selected Process Instances IDs` button:
+To make it easier to work with a subset of Process Instances it is possible to copy the IDs of the selected Process Instances using the `Copy selected Process Instances IDs` button:

-{{< img src="../../img/cockpit-copy-process-instance-ids.png" title="Copy selected id-s button" >}}
+{{< img src="../../img/cockpit-copy-process-instance-ids.png" title="Copy selected IDs button" >}}

-The selected Process Instance ID-s then can be used for example to filter process instances using the [`IN` filter operator](##in-operator) or the [`Not In` filter operator](#not-in-operator).
+The selected Process Instance IDs then can be used for example to filter process instances using the [`IN` filter operator](##in-operator) or the [`Not In` filter operator](#not-in-operator).

 ## `IN` operator